annarose2255/Genesis/README.md

 WASD to move Player
 Up/Down/Left/Right to move camera

+*4.24 Updates*
+-Weird behavior with collision when reverting from the battle scene

 *World*
 - Player spawns in Room 7, move all the way to the left to go to Room 5